snorkel-ai/snorkel-flow-gcp-marketplace/README.md

 # Snorkel Flow

-Snorkel Flow is a data-centric AI platform for automated data labeling, integrated model training and analysis, and enhanced domain expert collaboration
+Snorkel Flow is the data-centric AI platform for automated data labeling, integrated model training and analysis, and enhanced domain expert collaboration

 For more information, visit our [official website](snorkel.ai)